Ugh—> scientific studies.

 Your body changes.

-- Lower body weight means you require less calories.
+- Lower body weight means you require fewer calories.

 - Muscle growth can plateau.